akarsh-kc/cgl-mock-tracker/README.md

 📱 Install app (Android): **Download the APK from the [Releases](../../releases) section (Choose CGL.Maths.Analyser.apk)** — works just like a regular app on your phone.

 > ⚠️ **Play Store warning:** When installing the APK, your phone might show a warning saying "Google Play Protect doesn't recognize this app" or "Install unknown apps."
 This is normal — since this app isn't published on the Play Store, Android shows this generic warning for all sideloaded apps.
 The app is completely safe (no data collection, no permissions needed), so you can safely ignore this warning and proceed with installation.
 Just tap "Install anyway" or "More details → Install anyway" to continue.

+⚠️ Note: The app comes preloaded with sample/demo data so you can see how it works.
+Please delete this sample data first, then start adding your own mocks.
 ### 📱 Mobile
 ![Mobile 1](mobile1.jpg)
 ![Mobile 4](mobile4.jpg)